pauleveritt/pauleveritt.github.io/src/productive/setup.rst

 #.
 Can PyCharm help me see if my ``pip`` is out-of-date, and if so,
    update it?

 #.
-Where can I compare the featues in different PyCharm editions, such
+Where can I compare the features in different PyCharm editions, such
    as Community, Professional, and Edu?

 #.
 Will the Flask app restart if you make a change?
 Is that PyCharm